camilamiz/shopping_cart/README.md

 * Rails version 6.1.4.7

 ## How to run this application 🐳
-1. Clone this app by running in your terminal</br>
+1. Clone this app by running in your terminal:</br>
 <pre>git clone git@github.com:camilamiz/shopping_cart.git</pre>
-2. Access the app folder
+2. Access the app folder:
 <pre>cd shopping_cart</pre>
-3. For this step you should have [Docker](https://docs.docker.com/engine/install/) installed.
-In order to build the app image locally, run the command below, which will take a little while to finish.
-This command will load the shopping cart application and the discount service.
+3. From this step forward, you should have [Docker](https://docs.docker.com/engine/install/) installed.
+In order to make the rails application and the discount service containers communicate, we will create a network that will be useb by both:
+<pre>docker network create shopping-cart-network</pre>
+4. We will now build the app image locally by running the command below, which will take a little while to finish.
+<pre>docker-compose build</pre>
+5. After the previous command finishes, run the command below to run the application:
-<pre>docker-compose up web discount</pre>
+<pre>docker-compose up</pre>
+6. It will be necessary to get the ip address of the discount service to fill the .env file.
+So open another terminal window while the application is running and run the command below:
+<pre>docker network ls</pre>
+It will return something linke this:

-4. If you want to kill it, type `ctrl+c` in your terminal window
+5. If you want to kill it, type `ctrl+c` in your terminal window

 ## Running the tests 📏
 Open a new terminal window, access the app folder and run
 <pre>bundle exec rspec --format documentation</pre>
-The `--format documentation` command can be removed for less detailed test results.
+The `--format documentation` command can be removed for less detailed test results.<br>
+<i>I was not able to stub the gRPC request in the tests, even using grpc_mock gem.
+If someone knows how to do this using, please let me know.</i>

 ## How the API works ⚙️
 Since for now we are running the app locally, we will use `http://locahost:3000` as the base url.